kalinni/JSSP-Tabu/README.md

 ## Our Tabu Search Implementation

 ### Neighbourhood
 Our tabu search algorithm constructs the neighbourhood of a plan by considering all plans obtained through swapping two ''adjacent'' operations on one machine.
 We decided on resticting swaps to neighbouring operations to keep the runtime from blowing up.
-To avoid getting stuck in a local optimum too easily, the algorithm is allowed to swap any two steps of the same machine when no improvement has been found in a number of iterations.
+To avoid getting stuck in a local optimum too easily, the algorithm is allowed to swap any two operations of the same machine when no improvement has been found in a number of iterations.
 This way we get a good tradeoff between runtime of the algorithm and runtime of the resulting best schedule.

 ### Evaluation
 The evalutation of the neighbouring plans is done by creating the corresponding schedules and getting their respective runtimes.
 A runtime of -1 is returned for plans that contain deadlocks.